openshift-virtualization/wasp-agent/README.md

 # Out-of-tree SWAP with WASP

-WASP can be usde in order to grant SWAP to certain containers using an out-of-(kubernetes)-tree mechanism based on an OCI hook.
+WASP can be used in order to grant SWAP to certain containers using an out-of-(kubernetes)-tree mechanism based on an OCI hook.

 The design can be found in https://github.com/openshift/enhancements/pull/1630